Mohammad-Abdrabbu/specgenie-sqa/README.md

 # SpecGenie 🧞

-A simple specification generator for software projects.
-Built for a university Software Quality Management course project.
+This repository contains both the SpecGenie prototype and its SQA artefacts (issues, board, audits) used for the Software Quality Management course project.

 ## What is SpecGenie?